ansible/community-docs/REVIEW_CHECKLIST.md

 - [ ] the pull request has [unit tests](https://docs.ansible.com/ansible/devel/dev_guide/testing_units.html)
 - [ ] all changes are covered
 - [ ] integration tests also cover `check_mode` (if it is supported)
-- [ ] integration tests check an actual state of the system, not only what the module reports (for example, if the module change a file, check that the file was actually changed by using the `ansible.builtin.stat` module)
+- [ ] integration tests check an actual state of the system, not only what the module reports (for example, if the module changes a file, check that the file was actually changed by using the `ansible.builtin.stat` module)

 **Other**
 - [ ] the pull request does not contain merge commits (see GitHub warnings at the bottom of the pull request) - in this case, ask the author to rebase the pull request branch